jpsutton/service.irblaster/README.md

 decided that running as a Kodi service would be ideal for integration with Kodi itself.

-On OpenElec/LibreElec/CoreElec systems, inputs are all received by a process called [eventlircd] (https://github.com/OpenELEC/eventlircd).
+On OpenElec/LibreElec/CoreElec systems, inputs are all received by a process called [eventlircd](https://github.com/OpenELEC/eventlircd).
 The key presses are communicated to Kodi via a Unix domain socket.
 This provided a way for me to intercept the key-press data in real-time (or as real-time as Kodi receives them, anyway), as I could simply connect to the same Unix domain socket, and listen for incoming key press events, and